powertac/powertac-weather-server/README.md

   Usually only db user/pass and the file locations are needed
   $cp weatherserver.properties.template         weatherserver.properties

-* Navigate to the tournament scheduler project and run `mvn compile tomcat7:deploy`
+* Run `mvn compile tomcat7:deploy` to deploy to tomcat.
+  If needed change the username/password in pom.xml.